consulo/consulo-dev.github.io/docs/tutorials/action_system/working_with_custom_actions.md

 ## Introduction
 Plugins can add actions to existing IDE menus and toolbars, as well as add new menus and toolbars.
-The IntelliJ Platform calls the actions of plugins in response to user interactions with the IDE.
+The Consulo calls the actions of plugins in response to user interactions with the IDE.
-However, the actions of a plugin must first be defined and registered with the IntelliJ Platform.
+However, the actions of a plugin must first be defined and registered with the Consulo.

 Using the SDK code sample `action_basics`, this tutorial illustrates the steps to create an action for a plugin.